SawyerOG/SawyerOG/README.md

 I LOVE utilizing technology and code to solve business problems.
 I am happiest when I am learning and creating solutions.

-I am currently the Senior Full Stack JavaScript Developer for PASCO Home Health.
+I am currently the Full Stack JavaScript Developer for PASCO Home Health.
 I get to use code to solve problems!

 <!---